ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 ## Matroska BlockAdditional Type IDs Registry

-This document defines registries for BlockAdditional Type IDs stored in the `BlockAddIDType` element.
+This document defines a new registry for BlockAdditional Type IDs stored in the `BlockAddIDType` element.
+IANA is requested to create the this registry under the existing "Matroska" registry group.

 The values correspond to the unsigned integer `BlockAddIDType` value described in [@!RFC9559, section 5.1.4.1.17.3].

 "Matroska BlockAdditional Type IDs" are to be allocated according to the "Expert Review" policy [@!RFC8126].